MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-proactive-message.md

 1. If you have not done so already, install the [Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).
 1. Run the sample locally on your machine.
-1. Start the emulator and connect to your bot.
+1. Start the Emulator and connect to your bot.
 1. Load to your bot's api/notify page.
-This will generate a proactive message in the emulator.
+This will generate a proactive message in the Emulator.

 ## Additional information